An orbit-averaged generalized-Landau kinetic equation for the relaxation evolution of finite weakly-coupled star clusters: `Discreteness' stochastic acceleration and anti-normalization: Introduction

+While many-body relaxation applies to all the star clusters (globular clusters and nuclear star clusters), it has been rarely discussed even theoretically.
+To examine the many-body relaxation, one can resort to kinetic theories. \cite{Gilbert_1968} derived the currently most fundamental kinetic equation for $N$ stars in an isolated finite weakly-coupled star cluster, including the gravitational polarization and the approximated discreteness stochastic acceleration.
+The former is a collective relaxation, and the latter is a non-collective one described by

-A correct kinetic formulation of the statistical acceleration of stars $<\tilde{\bmath{a}}\cdot \tilde{\bmath{a}}>_{\bmath{A}\neq 0}$ without any approximation was first rendered in \citep{Kandrup_1981}.
-Kandrup discussed the importance of the statistical acceleration in relaxation process for anisotropic stochastic system \citep{Kandrup_1981_a} and for the finite-$N$ effect on fluctuation in smooth m.f. potential force \citep{Kandrup_1988}.
-Those works are held only at formal-expression level and did not explain the fundamental properties (\emph{H}-theorem, conservation laws, $\cdots$) of the generalised Landau equation.
-As generally done, to understand the fundamental properties of an kinetic equation for stellar dynamics, one needs to employ an orbit-averaging of the kinetic equations and to find the explicit expressions in action-angle spaces as done for inhomogeneous Landau equation \citep{Polyachenko_1982,Chavanis_2008} and inhomogeneous Balescu-Lanard equations \citep{Heyvaerts_2010,Chavanis_2012}.
-Hence, the present paper aims at establishing a kinetic formulation of orbit-averaged g-Landau equation.
-Especially, it is shown that the importance of the g-landau kinetic equation orignates from a point of view of fundamental statistical mechanics and the g-landau kinetic equations is the only one kinetic equation that correcly approximates the \citep{Gilbert_1968}'s kinetic equation among the existing kinetic equation for finite stellar systems while the inhomogeneous Landau and Balescu-Lenard equations are not.
+The fundamental feature of the discreteness stochastic acceleration has not been understood well and, one has not applied the concept to realistic models.
+This is since the corresponding kinetic formulation is not complete yet.
+A correct kinetic formulation of the discreteness stochastic acceleration of stars without any approximation, $\left<\tilde{\boldsymbol{a}}_{12}(t)\,\tilde{\boldsymbol{a}}_{12}\left(t'\right)\right>_{\boldsymbol{A}\neq 0}$, was first rendered in \citep{Kandrup_1981}.
+Kandrup discussed the importance of the discreteness stochastic acceleration in the \emph{generalized Landau} (g-Landau) equation to describe the relaxation process for anisotropic stochastic systems \citep{Kandrup_1981_a} and the finite-$N$ effect on fluctuation in smooth MF potential force \citep{Kandrup_1988}.
+Those works are held only at the formal-expression level and can not explain the fundamental properties (\emph{H}-theorem, conservation laws, $\cdots$) of the g-Landau equation.